Writing - Publishing

 - One-on-one counselling and support for writing all types of texts related to your studies (e.g. seminar papers, project work and Bachelor’s theses) from experienced writing experts from the School of Applied Linguistics.

 The writing night was offered by the University Library in cooperation with the ILC Institute of Language Competence.
-The organizers are already looking forward to next year!
+The organisers are already looking forward to next year!

 Blog posts about the event (in German):